 Compared to their district school peers, a higher percentage of Massachusetts charter public school students are scoring proficient or advanced in all subject tests at every grade level.
 But it is in the challenging arena of Boston and our Gateway Cities that Massachusetts charter schools are making their most impressive strides.

-- Urban charter schools consistently outperform their sending districts by wide margins
+- Urban/Gateway City charter public schools outperformed their sending districts by wide margins

 - A higher percentage of African American, Hispanic, economically disadvantage students enrolled in charter public schools are achieving “proficiency” in all subjects compared to their district peers